-She’s now had sex with a guy who is NOT her boyfriend, and she still has no idea whether he’s seeing anyone else, whether he has any feelings towards her, or whether he’s going to call her the next day.
-He gets what he wants.
+She’s now had sex with a guy who isn’t exclusive and NOT her boyfriend, and she still has no idea whether he’s seeing anyone else, whether he has any feelings towards her, or whether he’s going to call her the next day.
+He gets what he wants in the relationship.
 She doesn’t.
 And she thinks she’s following my script and holding out properly.
 Uh uh.
 Here’s what you actually say:

 And then you can proceed to explore each others’ bodies to the limits of whatever boundaries you decide to set.
 That’s it.
-You sleep with boyfriends only.
+If you want to be exclusive, you sleep with boyfriends only.
 Once you both agree to give a relationship a shot, there’s some great sex in store.
 It should be pretty hard for him to argue with that.
 If he does — if he thinks he deserves to get laid when he hasn’t committed to you — well, I guess he’s not going to get laid.
 His loss.

 4. Take 4-6 weeks to assess whether he’s boyfriend-worthy

 A man isn’t boyfriend-worthy because he’s cute and smart and funny.
 A man isn’t boyfriend-worthy because you feel a real connection with him.
 A man is boyfriend-worthy if he’s demonstrating that he’s serious about being in a relationship with you.
 Thus, you’re judging him not merely for your feelings towards him, but rather his consistent efforts to call you and see you over the course of a month.

 Any guy can be sexy and charming on a given date.
 How many of those same men prove to do it over and over and over again for 4-6 weeks?
 Not too many.